Valentin submarine pens: Labour force

 Most of the 10,000–12,000 people who built Valentin were slave workers, who lived in seven camps located between 3 and 8 km from the bunker.
-Some were housed in the nearby Bremen-Farge concentration camp, the largest subcamp of the Neuengamme concentration camp complex, with 2,092 prisoners as of March 25, 1945.
+Some were housed in the nearby Bremen-Farge concentration camp, the largest subcamp of the Neuengamme concentration camp complex, with 2,092 prisoners as of 25 March 1945.
 The camp facility was erected close by at a large naval fuel oil storage facility; some prisoners were accommodated in an empty underground fuel tank.
 Among the labourers were mainly non–German concentration camp inmates (Fremdarbeiter) as well as Russian, Polish, and French prisoners of war, but also some German criminals and political prisoners.

 The camp was initially run by the SS, but the expansion of the camp network in the area led to a shortage of personnel.
 By mid-1944, the camp was commanded by an army captain, Ulrich Wahl, and the prisoners were guarded by a detachment of naval infantry.
 Only a handful of SS men remained involved in the running of the camp.

 Work on the bunker took place around the clock, with personnel forced to work 12-hour shifts from 7am to 7pm.
 This resulted in a high death rate amongst the prisoners.
 However, the identity of only 553 victims, mostly Frenchmen, has been confirmed.
 The total number of deaths may be as high as 6,000 as the names of the Polish and Russian dead were not recorded.
 The worst work on the site was that of the so-called iron detachments (Eisenkommandos), responsible for the movement of iron and steel girders.
 A French survivor, Raymond Portefaix, stated that a prisoner's life expectancy fell dramatically on being assigned to one of these detachments.
 He described the Eisenkommandos as suicide squads.

 The prisoners held at the Neuengamme concentration camp and its subcamps were evacuated in April 1945, just before the capture of the area by the British army.
 Many were placed on board the SS Cap Arcona.
 This German ship was heavily laden with around 5,000 concentration–camp prisoners when she was attacked and sunk by the RAF on 3 May 1945; only 350 prisoners survived.
-The sinking took place just one day before the German surrender at Lüneburg Heath, the unconditional surrender of German forces in the Netherlands and North-West Germany.
+The sinking took place just one day before the German surrender at Lüneburg Heath, the unconditional surrender of German forces in the Netherlands, Denmark and North-West Germany.
 It is estimated that more than 6,000 workers died during the building of Valentin.